Thailand Retreat: November 4th-15th. ⏰ 4 SPOTS REMAINING!

-In this episode Casey and Erin discuss yoga sutras 12-14
+In this episode, Casey and Erin discuss yoga sutras 12-14.

-Yoga sutra number 12 ABHYASA VAIRAGYABYAM TANNIRODHAH
+Yoga Sutra 12: ABHYASA VAIRAGYABYAM TANNIRODHAH

 These mental modifications are restrained by practice and non-attachment.

-Sutra 13 TATRA STHITAU YATNOBHYASAH
+Yoga Sutra 13: TATRA STHITAU YATNOBHYASAH

-14th yoga sutra SAT TU DIRGHA KALA NAIRANTARYA SATKARASEVITO DRDHABHUMIH
+Yoga Sutra 14: SAT TU DIRGHA KALA NAIRANTARYA SATKARASEVITO DRDHABHUMIH

 practice becomes firmly grounded when well attended to for a long time without break and in all earnestness.

 Then the second part of the sutra talks about in all earnestness.
-So when we show up to the mat we do so with focus, and dedication.
+So when we show up to the mat, we do so with focus and dedication.

 Post Author: thriveyogafit